 Unusual Stool

-Your bearded dragon’s poop should be consistent and firm, it should not be too loose or too crackly.
+Your bearded dragon’s poop should be consistent and firm, not loose or crackly.
 If it’s watery, chalky, or bloody, your pet is sick and should be taken for veterinary evaluation immediately.

 Respiratory Difficulties